livioso/youtube2rss/README.md

-📲 Download a Youtube channel and build a RSS podcast feed for it.
+Download a Youtube channel and build a RSS podcast feed for it.

-### 🤔 Motivation
+### Motivation 🤔
 My growing number of Youtube Channel Subscriptions caused a lot of frustration with the official Youtube app.
 The app doesn't allow me to download videos.
 Neither is it possible to resume playback nor can I play a video when the app is not on screen.
 Features that my podcast client of choice, PocketCasts already has.

 So the solution is simple, just get all the Youtube Subscriptions to my podcast client.
 This is exactly what this script does: